makersacademy/bowling-challenge/README.md

 This project is live [here](https://cazwazacz.github.io/bowling-challenge/).
 ---

 This app sums and calculates the scores of a player for a game of bowling, taking into account all the multipliers that certain actions such as spares and strikes may entail.
 As of now, the app calculates correctly the outcome of a full game of bowling.
-However, the showing of the cumulative score while the game is progress is not correct currently and is a work in progress.
+However, the showing of the cumulative score while the game is in progress is not correct currently and is a work in progress.

 Technologies used: Javascript, HTML and CSS with Jasmine for testing.